 What can you serve with pasta salad?

 Pasta salad goes well with so many dishes!
-Try it with:
+Try one of these ideas:

 - Fresh Fruit Salad